Applications now being Accepted for John Tyler Community College Foundation Scholarships

 Secondary Media Contact: Heather Busch, Creative Services Manager, 804-594-1532

 CHESTER and MIDLOTHIAN, Va. – Paying for college can be a challenge, but it does not have to be a barrier thanks to John Tyler Community College (JTCC) Foundation’s scholarship program.
 Each year, the JTCC Foundation awards thousands of dollars in scholarships to Tyler students.
 The program is open for current and incoming students, and it includes need-based and achievement-based scholarships designed for students in specific majors or who live in certain counties.

-The JTCC Foundation is now accepting applications for its 2020-2021 academic year scholarships.
-To be considered for a scholarship, an applicant must meet the following minimum requirements:
+The JTCC Foundation is now accepting applications for its 2022-2023 academic year scholarships.
+Those interested in applying must meet the following minimum requirements:

-- Be a current or prospective student planning to attend Tyler during the 2020-2021 academic year.
-High school seniors, who will graduate in 2020 and plan to start Tyler in Fall 2020, are encouraged to apply.
+- Be a current or prospective student planning to attend Tyler, becoming Brightpoint, during the upcoming academic year.

 - Earn a 2.5 minimum cumulative grade point average (GPA).

 - Enroll in a certificate and/or degree program at the college, by August 26, 2022.

 Additional details about the program, including a link to the scholarship application may be found at www.jtcc.edu/scholarships.
 Completed scholarship applications must be submitted by April 15, 2022.